prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 * Support for upserts and easy updates/deletes for vectors whose representations change over time
 * Direct full-text search on object storage (e.g., S3) via Tantivy

 I highly recommend giving out LanceDB a try on your own data, and to keep an eye on its development in the coming months.
-Give both [Lance](https://github.com/lancedb/lance) and [LanceDB](https://github.com/lancedb/lancedb) a ⭐️ on GitHub and showing them some ❤️ on [Discord](https://discord.gg/zMM32dvNtd).
+Give both [Lance](https://github.com/lancedb/lance) and [LanceDB](https://github.com/lancedb/lancedb) a ⭐️ on GitHub and show them some ❤️ on [Discord](https://discord.gg/zMM32dvNtd).

 ## Code